 For sinusitis, antihistamines may help.
 You can also try nasal decongestant sprays, but you should use them for only 3-4 days.
-After that, you could get what's called the "rebound" effect, which means your symptoms start to get worse rather than better in between dosing and you feel the need to use more and more of the decongestant nasal spray.
+After that, you could get what's called the "rebound" effect.
+That means your symptoms start to get worse rather than better in between dosing and you feel the need to use more and more of the decongestant nasal spray.

 Another option are nasal sprays that have corticosteroids.
 You can use these as long as you need them.
 It may take several weeks before you get the full benefit.